MuhammadAamirGulzar/real-estate-blockchain-marketplace/docs/UI_REDESIGN_SUMMARY.md

 ## 🎉 Conclusion

-The RWAchain UI redesign successfully modernizes the platform while maintaining all existing functionality.
+The EstateChain Marketplace UI redesign successfully modernizes the platform while maintaining all existing functionality.
 The new design system provides a solid foundation for continued development with:

 - **Consistent visual language** across all components
 - **Enhanced user experience** with smooth interactions